Formulating the Restoration of Distribution Networks as a Multiple Traveling Salesman Problem: Computational Results

-Figure~\ref{fig:AggRwd13} shows the NAR/crew for the 13-node network.
-When the time budget/crew is very high (e.g., 240, 300, or 360 minutes) relative to repair and travel times, we observe that the NAR/crew achieves its highest possible value (0.25) when the mean repair time is swept between $47-66$ minutes (approximately).
-Conversely, for very low time budgets (60 minutes), the NAR/crew remains constant at approximately $1/12 \approx 0.0833$, which corresponds to 4 completed jobs out of possible 12.
-For moderate time budgets, we expect the NAR/crew to be monotonically decreasing as the mean repair time is increased (keeping the travel times fixed), and this is indeed what we observe when the time budget per crew is 120 or 180 minutes.
-Similar inferences can be made for the 34 and 123-node networks (see Figures~\ref{fig:AggRwd34} and \ref{fig:AggRwd123}).
-However, since instances of these networks weren't solved to optimality, we observe local deviations from the expected non-decreasing behavior (e.g., in the neighborhood of mean repair time $=52$ minutes when the time budget is 240 or 300 minutes in the case of the 34-node network).
-Additionally, when the time budget is very small (60 minutes) and the mean repair time exceeds 56 minutes (approximately), no jobs could be completed by any crew, ensuring electrical continuity constraints, which resulted in a NAR/crew of zero.
-This explains why the $x$-axis is limited to approximately 52 minutes when the time budget/crew is 60 minutes.
+We define the normalized aggregate reward (NAR) per crew as the aggregate reward (i.e, the value of the objective function upon program termination) divided by the product of the number of nodes ($n-1$) and the number of crews ($m$).
+Figure~\ref{fig:AggRwd123} shows the NAR per crew as a function of the mean repair time and time budget per crew, for $m=8$.
+Each data point in Figure~\ref{fig:AggRwd123} is obtained by averaging over $10$ trials.
+Observe that the maximum NAR per crew that can be achieved when $m=8$ is $1/8=0.125$.
+The travel speed was set such that the mean repair to travel time ratio is 3:1 when the mean repair time is 47.725 minutes.
+This required using a speed of 225 ft/min ($\approx 2.6$ mph).
+Although this speed is unrealistic, using this value in conjunction with IEEE-specified edge lengths resulted in realistic travel times, in the range of $[0.025, 216.325]$ minutes.
+Keeping the travel speed (or equivalently, travel times) fixed at the above value, we then varied the mean repair time and the time budget/crew to generate the plots shown in Figure~\ref{fig:AggRwd123}.
+When the time budget/crew is very high (e.g., 240, 300, or 360 minutes) relative to the repair and travel times, the NAR/crew achieves its highest possible value (approximately 0.058) when the mean repair time is swept between $47-66$ minutes (approximately).
+Conversely, for very low time budgets (60 minutes), the NAR/crew remains constant at approximately $1/122 \approx 0.008$, which corresponds to 8 completed jobs out of a possible 122.
+For moderate time budgets, we expect the NAR/crew to be monotonically decreasing as the mean repair time increases while keeping the travel times fixed.
+This is indeed what we observe when the time budget per crew is 120 or 180 minutes.
+Additionally, when the time budget is very small (60 minutes) and the mean repair time exceeds approximately 56 minutes, no job meeting the electrical continuity constraints could be completed by any crew, which resulted in a NAR/crew of zero.
+This explains why the $x$-axis is limited to approximately 52 minutes when the time budget per crew is 60 minutes.

-\subsection{Discussion on aggregate reward vs. number of crew and mean repair to travel time ratio}